How teaching analytics improves your students’ learning

 1. Self-reflection and improvement – Tools using this framework analyze classroom teaching design by allowing the teacher to visualize an overview of the lesson’s elements.
 By seeing an outline of your lesson, you can reflect on the effectiveness of the design.
 Does the sequence of the lesson make logical sense?
 Does it align with the educational objectives and standards?
 Reflect-and-improve digital tools like My Lesson Planner are great for helping teachers track whether your lessons are aligned with relevant standards, allowing you to see where you can adjust the lesson to improve understanding or alignment as your lessons progress over time.

-Keep in mind that the delivery of the lesson itself is where you are able to engage your students and make the real impact of the lesson.
+Keep in mind that the delivery of the lesson itself is where you are able to engage your students and make a real impact on the lesson.
 Some tools can also be implemented in tandem to monitor the teacher’s delivery of the lesson.
 As Marissa, a high school Chemistry teacher from Arizona, tells us:

 My district tracks our engagement with students through discussion boards.
 We have to engage students in weekly online discussions and regularly provide students with feedback on their work.
 Teaching Analytics allows the district to keep all teachers in check to a certain degree by sending reminders to start a discussion or respond to student answers.